 Directions for credit course selection

-- You will select your Calculus course and the method of delivery (on-campus or online).
+- You will select your Calculus course.

 - MATH 137 is the standard course for the majority of students.
 MATH 147 is an enriched version of the standard course.
 All of the students who were accepted to the Faculty of Mathematics at Waterloo are exceptional students and some of you may struggle with our regular offerings of MATH 135/137.
 We also know that some students will not feel challenged by the regular offering and this is why we have an enriched section of these courses.

 - Note: if you receive transfer credit for MATH 137, contact Judy Reidt to be enrolled into MATH 135 (Algebra).